The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

 for a suitable $\widetilde{\nu}(\cdot)$ that is a solution to the following equation,

 Observe that $\widetilde{\nu}(\cdot)$ satisfies the same equation as $\widetilde{\mu}(\cdot)$ does.
-To study this equation, we define a new operator and rely on the background materials discussed in Section \ref{sec:back_opt}.
-Since $H_1$ is a compact self-adjoint operator, classical results from operator theory says $H_1$ indeed
+To study this equation, we define a new operator and rely on the background materials discussed in Section~\ref{sec:back_opt}.

 Let $\mathcal{H} = L^2(\mathbb{R}_{+},\upsilon)$ denote the set of real-valued square integrable functions with respect to a measure $\upsilon$.
 It is easy to prove that $L^2(\mathbb{R}_{+},\upsilon)$ together with the inner product $\langle f,g\rangle = \int_0^\infty f(x)g(x) d\upsilon(x)$ is a real Hilbert space.
-Let $H_1\in\mathcal{L}\left(\mathcal{H},\mathcal{H}\right)$ be an integral operator with integrand $\min(\cdot\,,\cdot)\in L^2(\mathbb{R_+}\times\mathbb{R_+},\upsilon\times\upsilon)$, i.e.,
+Let $H_1\in\mathcal{L}\left(\mathcal{H},\mathcal{H}\right)$ be an integral operator with integrand $\min(\cdot\,,\cdot)\in L^2(\mathbb{R_+}\times\mathbb{R_+},\upsilon\otimes\upsilon)$, i.e.,

-where $\upsilon(\cdot)$ is a finite measure with Radon-Nikodym derivative $g_2(\cdot)$ with respect to Lebesgue measure.
+where $\upsilon(\cdot)$ is a finite measure with Radon--Nikodym derivative $g_2(\cdot)$ with respect to Lebesgue measure.
 The integral operator $H_1$ is self-adjoint since its integrand is symmetric.
 Moreover, $H_1$ is compact since $\mathcal{H}$ is separable (the proof follows by the fact that $\mathcal{H}$ has a countable orthonormal basis).
-Putting these together, we see that $H_1$ is a compact self-adjoint operator.
+With these facts in hand, $H_1$ is a compact self-adjoint operator.